Jaideep-C/file-transfer-server/README.md

 # Installation

-Talawa API is a `node.js` application.
+File-Transfer API is a `node.js` application.
 It can be setup by node's default package manager `npm`.

 ## Standard Installation